A true Rife frequency is one that devitalizes. Whether you generate this directly, or via a sideband does not matter.

 Hoyland would send out different sets of carrier modulation values depending on the machine the person had to match it to produce the correct frequency.
 However, researchers did not know this and when they shared notes had different outcomes and it polluted the results and research.

 Spooky2 Central/Plasma does not need a carrier because it is not limited to 400 kHz.
 It can go all the way to 3.5 MHz directly.
-This makes it operationally identical to the machine used by Dr. Rife to produce his cancer successes.
+This makes it operationally identical to the machine used by Dr. Rife to produce his disease successes.

-Conventional machines must use a fixed carrier to generate a sweep and then hit the cancer frequencies.
-Let's say 100 sidebands are produced.
+Conventional machines must use a fixed carrier to generate a sweep and then hit the disease frequencies.
+Let’s say 100 sidebands are produced.
 Sounds impressive, especially when the machine is billed as a 400-watt powerhouse.

 This is where they trade on user ignorance.
 Spooky2 users know that every simultaneous frequency produced takes up a portion of the machine’s power.